Law on the Trustees of Labour: Enactment

-In addition, the new position of Trustee of Labour was created by statute as a mechanism of control over labor relations.
-In accordance with the provisions of the Enabling Act, the Law on the Trustees of Labour was enacted solely by action of the Reich government (the Reich Chancellor and his cabinet) and was not placed before the Reichstag for legislative review, debate and approval.
-It went into effect when published in the Reichsgesetzblatt on 20 May 1933.
+In addition, the new position of Trustee of Labour was created by statute as a mechanism of control over labour relations.
+In accordance with the provisions of the Enabling Act, the Law on the Trustees of Labour was enacted solely by action of the Reich government (the Reich Chancellor and his cabinet) and was not placed before the for legislative review, debate and approval.
+It went into effect when published in the on 20 May 1933.